righetti/optlearningcontrol/Spring2021/Project1 - Optimal Control/Readme.md

 # Project 1 - Optimal Control

-The decription of the tasks is provided in the Jupyter Notebook.
+The decription of the tasks is provided in the Jupyter Notebook "iterative LQR to control a drone.ipynb"

 You will need to submit on NYUClasses:
 1. A report (pdf only) detailing your answers to all the questions.
 Please do include plots but do NOT include code.